kbase/auth2/documentation/recovering_lost_account_due_to_email_provider_change.md

    we need a plan to respond.
 This includes verification of ownership of the account, verification of ownership of a new account to be linked, and linking the new account, at a minimum.
+5. Consider implementing account recovery tokens (e.g. similar to GitHub and other sites) that allow linking a new identity to an account without logging into the account.
+This needs careful thought and design as leaking tokens would mean an account could be entirely hijacked.

 ## Appendix: Linking Google and Globus accounts manually